2026 Education Policy

 Definitions

-The following definitions will assist applicants and program candidates in
+The following definitions will assist applicants and program candidates in understanding

-understanding the Institute’s policy on recognizing prior learning:
+the Institute’s policy on recognizing prior learning:

 Advanced standing: Credit granted for any previous applicable learning.

-Block credit: Credit granted by the Institute for components or groups of
+Block credit: Credit granted by the Institute for components or groups of subjects

-basis, subject to satisfying defined program criteria.
+to satisfying defined program criteria.

-Credit: The value assigned for the recognition of equivalence in both course
+Credit: The value assigned for the recognition of equivalence in both course content

-qualifications.
-Credit reduces the amount of learning required to achieve a
+Credit reduces the amount of learning required to achieve a qualification and may be

-recognition of prior learning, or advanced standing.
+achieved through credit transfer, articulation, recognition of prior learning, or

-Credit transfer: A process that provides registrants with agreed and consistent
+Credit transfer: A process that provides registrants with agreed and consistent credit

-equivalence in content and learning outcomes between matched qualifications.
+content and learning outcomes between matched qualifications.

 Fast-track: A formally established or structural program stream that allows